- This event has passed.

 The first Jewish kirtan organization was founded in Bombay in 1880, and for the next forty years, kirtan arguably became the most important Marathi Jewish performance medium.
 Why would Jews adopt a performance form that had been attached to Hindu temple worship for 700 years?
 And how did they manage to transform it so that it would become not only accepted, but beloved, within the Bene Israel community?
 The Bene Israel are a deeply religious and observant Jewish community who adapted a Hindu cultural form strategically and performatively.
 It was no easy task to generate Jewish identity through Hindu song forms, but the socio-political climate of the late nineteenth century made it a project worth pursuing.
 Bene Israel kirtan tells a story of translation that includes and exceeds the adaptation of Hebrew texts into Marathi texts.
 By translating not only language, but also religious practices and musical styles, Bene Israel leaders negotiated an Indian Jewish voice vis-à-vis Hindus, Christian missionaries, Indian Christians and Muslims, and global Jewry.

 This event will be held virtually.
-Please check this page for the Zoom link (no RSVP required).
+Use Zoom link below to join the webinar (no RSVP required):

 This event is presented by the Center for South Asia and co-sponsored by The Center for Jewish Studies